wpmudev/custom-sidebars/readme.txt

 *       Added: Italian translation

 = 0.8.2 =
-* 	Fixed: Problems with spanish translation
+* 	Fixed: Problems with Spanish translation
 *	Added: Dutch and German language files
-* 	Fixed: Some css issues with WP3.3
+* 	Fixed: Some CSS issues with WP3.3

 = 0.8.1 =
 *	Fixed: You can assign sidebars to your pages again.